-Z:\HMP\Healthcare\Systm1\New Templates\National Clinical Template Support Documentation - USER GUIDES\In Possession Clinical Template User Guide v1.0.pdf
+Z:\HMP\Healthcare\Systm1\New Templates\2020 National Clinical Template Support Documentation - User Guides\SEAT Medication Status and In-Possession Risk Assessment v1.1 (4).pdf

 The risk assessment is designed to be used as part of the reception screening.
 It is a holistic tool which is used to assess the individual's capacity to have medicines in possession in general terms, not whether individual medicines are held in possession.
 The template only covers the assessment of the person's risk of having medicines in their possession.
 Prescribers will need to refer to local policies when prescribing individual medicines that have in-possession restrictions.
-(See section 6.1 and refer to Appendix 2a)
+(See section 6. and refer to Appendix 2a)

 The IPRA forms part of the reception screening template.
-However it also stands as a template on its own and therefore can be used at any time, including if the IP status of the person needs to be reviewed, for example: if a patient is admitted or discharged from the healthcare wards or the Care and Segregation Unit (CSU); or if there is any abuse of this policy or the patient is on an open ACCT document.
+However, it also stands as a template on its own and therefore can be used at any time, including if the IP status of the person needs to be reviewed, for example: if a patient is admitted or discharged from the healthcare wards or the Care and Segregation Unit (CSU); or if there is any abuse of this policy or the patient is on an open ACCT document.
+An IPRA is valid for a maximum of six months and should be reviewed and updated before this time.
 (See appendix 3)